 “Therefore, it is high time to counter these trends, reclaim public policy space and take bold measures to strengthen public finance, regulate or reject PPPs and weaken the grip of corporate power on people’s lives.
 In short, to put ‘people over profit’,” the report concludes.
 “These are indispensable prerequisites to achieve the SDGs and to turn the vision of the transformation of our world, as proclaimed in the title of the 2030 Agenda, into reality.”

-Kate Donald, Director of CESR’s Human Rights in Development program, authored the report’s chapter on Goal 10, through which governments pledge to reduce inequalities within and between countries.
+Kate Donald, Director of CESR’s Human Rights in Sustainable Development program, authored the report’s chapter on Goal 10, through which governments pledge to reduce inequalities within and between countries (the chapter is also available in Spanish).
 In the chapter, she explores how corporate influence over tax policy has resulted in increasingly regressive fiscal regimes, which drain governments of the resources necessary to tackle inequality.
 The chapter describes how corporate capture creates an ‘inequality trap’, whereby growing economic inequality heightens the ability of corporations and rich elites to manipulate policy-making to protect their wealth and privilege.
-It also examines how – in addition to the myriad detrimental domestic effects – corporate lobbying for tax incentives, financial secrecy laws in tax haven countries and the drive to lower effective tax rates on business all have profound effects on human rights enjoyment globally, depriving poorer countries of the resources they desperately need to realize economic and social rights.
+It also examines how – in addition to the myriad detrimental domestic effects – corporate lobbying for tax incentives, financial secrecy laws in tax haven countries and the drive to lower effective tax rates on businesses all have profound effects on human rights enjoyment globally, depriving poorer countries of the resources they desperately need to realize economic and social rights.
 The findings build on CESR’s 2016 policy brief on Goal 10, From Disparity to Dignity, which sets out a human rights-centered agenda for tackling economic inequality within and between countries, an important contribution to the emerging debate on the role of the human rights movement in addressing economic inequality as a critical issue of our time.

 The Spotlight Report will be disseminated and discussed at various events at the High-Level Political Forum over the next two weeks, and will be the subject of an in-depth dialogue at a side-event on Tuesday 18 July.